 Although Governor Combs proposal for newer facilities for CSH had been in discussion for several years, inadequate funding made these plans fortuitous.
-However in December 1962 with state government funding finally obtained, construction began on what was to be the first of five new facilities for CSHs new campus.
-The new site would be adjacent to the old buildings property and be bordered by Lakeland and LaGrange Roads.
+However in December 1962 with state government funding finally obtained, construction began on what was to be the first of five new facilities for CSH.
+The proposed new site would be adjacent to the old buildings property and be bordered by Lakeland and LaGrange Roads.
 The modern thirty-eight-bed rehabilitation building was estimated at a cost of $1,000,000.
-By 1963 several other of the newer buildings had been constructed, these included a new main administration building, dormitories, a corrective psychology center, occupational therapy building, a power plant and also a recreation facility.
+By 1963 several other of the newer buildings had been constructed, these included a new main administration building, dormitories, a corrective psychology center, occupational therapy building, a power plant and also a gymnasium.
 However these new buildings were neither fully completed nor adequate to be occupied as of May 1963.
 It would be nearly another three years until all seven buildings on the new campus would be utilized.

 Plumbing and electrical work had yet to be completed when patients began using the facilities that next year.
-Dr. Walter Fox would resign as superintendent in 1965, after having served in that position since 1956.
+Dr. Walter Fox would resign as superintendent on May 20, 1965 after having served in that position since 1956.

-Fox had been vocal about his displeasure with the lack of financing for completion and staffing of the new buildings.
+Fox had been outspoken about his displeasure with the lack of financing for completion and staffing of the new buildings.
 Dr. Ray H. Hayes, who had been clinical director at Central State, would succeed Fox.
 During his tenure as superintendent, Dr. Hayes initiated a therapy for treating alcoholism that involved having the patients work at the hospital in various jobs, including janitorial duties, to help them feel productive.
 In the late 1960s Hayes criticized institutionalized care as an ineffective way to treat criminals.
 “Large institutions can be the most pernicious … things we can build,” he said at a state conference.
 “People begin to be buried alive there.”
 On July 21, 1967 Central State along with Louisville Memorial Hospital were awarded 3-year accreditations, the highest accreditation a hospital can receive.
 In the fall of 1969 The 80-year old Shelby building was closed permanently, while the Jefferson building, which at one time housed the original African American ward, was renovated into a new Childrens unit for psychologically disturbed children.

 Dr. Hayes would resign as Central States superintendent later that year in December to become an associate professor at the University of Louisville.
 He was succeeded by Dr. David E. Irogoyen, under the title of Director, as the term “Superintendent” was considered outdated.
 Dr. Irogoyen who had been serving as the hospitals chief of medical staff, had been with Central State since 1961.
 The last year of the decade saw the state finally release many patients considered not truly mentally ill, to be directed toward decentralized clinics for new medications and social services.
 Many former patients would have problems adjusting as well as finding assistance.
 Some would find themselves living on the streets.

-In 1970 much of the unused farmland from the hospital was converted by the State of Kentucky for what would be known as E.P.
-“Tom” Sawyer State Park, which was named in honor of Jefferson County Judge Executive Erbon Powers “Tom” Sawyer, father of famed news anchor Diane Sawyer, who died in 1969.
-Governor Louie B. Nunn would formally dedicate the park in autumn of 1971.
+By early 1970 much of the unused farmland from the hospital was converted by the State of Kentucky for what would be known as E.P.
+“Tom” Sawyer State Park, which named in honor of Jefferson County Judge Executive Erbon Powers “Tom” Sawyer, father of famed news anchor Diane Sawyer, who died in 1969.
+Governor Louie B. Nunn formally dedicated the park in autumn of 1971.

 In addition, the hospitals 450-acre farm was returned to state control for use by the Jefferson Area Vocational School at Jeffersontown.
 Older buildings such as the barn, built in 1946 were converted for use as a machinery shop and for other horticultural uses.
 It was during this time that renowned playwright Marsha Norman took a job at CSH teaching mentally trouble youth, while pursuing her master’s degree at the University of Louisville.
 This experience laid the foundation for some of her later plays such as the award winning “Getting Out”.

-In the following years, Central State would come under fire throughout the late 1980s and early 1990s with multiple patient escapes and the release of convicted child murderer Todd Ice.
+In the following years, Central State would come under fire throughout the remaining years of the 1980s and early 1990s with multiple patient escapes and the release of convicted child murderer Todd Ice.

-With the opening of the new hospital, the original administration building as well as several others left on the old “north campus” became used mainly for storage.
+Since the opening of the new hospital, the original administration and Oaklawn building remaining on the old Lakeland Road “north campus” became used mainly for storage.
 In 1990 the Administration Building became occupied for several years to the Jefferson County State Vocational-Technical School until it relocated to a new downtown location at 8th and Jefferson Streets.
-Over the following years fell into a state of dire neglect.
+Over the following years both remaining buildings fell into a state of dire neglect.
 As with similar sites, the hospital and the remaining buildings grew to be considered a place ripe for urban legends and ghost stories.
 Numerous thrill seekers dared to climb the fences, venture in, and walk the halls of the once stately buildings.
 Their only companions being shadows and echoes…

-However, after many years of debate and planning, in 1993 the state of Kentucky estimated a cost of $2.8 million to demolish or rehab all of the 10 remaining buildings on the remaining 52-acre site.
+However, after many years of debate and planning, in 1993 the state of Kentucky estimated a cost of $2.8 million to demolish or rehab all of the remaining buildings on the 52-acre Lakeland site.
 After a failed attempt at auction off the property in April of 1993, The Central State Hospital Recovery Authority committee was organized in 1994 with the purpose of managing or finding a use for the old Central State buildings.
-It was finally decided that the old main building and others were beyond saving due to the extravagant cost entailed, including asbestos removal.
+It was finally decided that the Administration building and others were beyond saving due to the extravagant cost entailed, including asbestos removal.

 The plans now entailed that the buildings were to be demolished and the land was to be annexed to nearby Sawyer Park.
 In that time, the final estimated cost of demolition had doubled from $3 million to nearly $6 million.
 By 1997, demolition was completed and the razed buildings were covered over with dirt and left.
 However, some buildings such as the old barns and root cellers remained for use by Sawyer State Park.